- Writers Retreat

 TUITION ($850): Covers workshops with faculty, all readings, lectures, and presentations by guest faculty.

-PRIVATE ROOM ($350): Single rooms are available on a limited basis and at an additional expense of $350.
+PRIVATE ROOM (additional expense): Single bedrooms in shared apartments (of 2 people) are available on a limited basis and at an additional expense of $200.
+Single apartments are available at an additional expense of $400.

 THE CAMPUS: University of Southern California (USC) in Los Angeles